Chrisschmit/pylovo-usa/docs/source/index.rst

 Overview pylovo (PYthon tool for LOw-VOltage distribution grid generation)
 ===========================================================
+This tool provides a comprehensive public-data-based module to generate synthetic low-voltage distribution grids for a freely-selected research area in the United States.
+The main data inputs include:

+- **OpenStreetMap**: Buildings, roads, and existing transformer geographic data
+- **Microsoft Buildings**: High-quality building footprint data for the USA
+- **NREL**: Residential building typology and energy consumption data
+- **US Census Bureau**: Region boundaries using FIPS codes for state, county, and county subdivision selection

-This tool provides a comprehensive public-data-based module to generate synthetic low-voltage distribution grids for a freely-selected research area.
-The main data input is the buildings, roads and transformers geographic data that are obtained from OpenStreetMap, with additional auxiliary datasets including postal code area polygons (to identify and select research areas), consumer categories (to estimate loading performances of different types of buildings and households) and infrastructure parameters, etc. The result outputs a feasible solution of aggregated distribution grid networks within the research scope and can automatically analyse the important grid statistics to enable the user to evaluate the general grid properties for the generated synthetic grids.
+The tool outputs feasible hierarchical MV-LV distribution grid networks within the research scope and automatically analyzes important grid statistics to enable users to evaluate the general grid properties for the generated synthetic grids.

-At the current state of the project the data is prepared for Bavaria, but will be extended to Germany.
+This US implementation extends the original pylovo framework from Bavaria/Germany to work with US data sources and electrical standards.
-Due to the large amount of data, external users need to setup a local PosgreSQL database for the grid generation process.
+Due to the large amount of spatial data, users need to set up a local PostgreSQL database with PostGIS extension for the grid generation process.
-A step by step tutorial to understand the product of this tool can be found in the notebook_tutorials directory.
+Step-by-step tutorials to understand the product of this tool can be found in the notebook_tutorials directory.

 .. note::